Skip To Main Content

 Wisconsin state law and federal law (FERPA, the Family Educational Rights and Privacy Act) prohibit us from sharing this information.
 The district no longer collects students’ social security numbers.

-We do not permit Immigration and Customs Enforcement (ICE) agents to have contact with or interview students, unless a parent or guardian permits it.
+We do not permit Iaw enforcement agents to have contact with or interview students, unless a parent or guardian permits it.

-If we begin to see immigration enforcement representatives in or near our schools, our Emergency and Critical Response Team will immediately put into action our plan to support students.
+If we begin to see law enforcement representatives in or near our schools, our Emergency and Critical Response Team will immediately put into action our plan to support students.
 This includes:

 • connecting families to community resources and organizations